Mogara/NightlyBuilder/readme.txt

 How To Compile

-    A Qt Library(tested on Qt 5.4.0, I'm sure you can't compile this project using Qt 4.x)) A Qt Creator(tested on Qt Creator 3.3.0)
+    A Qt Library(tested on Qt 5.4.0 and 5.4.1, I'm sure you can't compile this project using Qt 4.x)) A Qt Creator(tested on Qt Creator 3.3.0)

     Open the NightlyBuilder.pro using Qt Creator, and configure the Qt version.
 And you can compile the project now.